RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Deleting a Guild.md

 Deleting a Guild {#deletingaguild}
 ============
-- Execute the, `DiscordCoreAPI::Guilds::deleteGuildAsync()` function, while passing in a value of type `DiscordCoreAPI::DeleteGuildData`, with a return value of type `void`.
+- Execute the, `Guilds::deleteGuildAsync()` function, while passing in a value of type `DeleteGuildData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp